 To adjust splay angles and box gains, the tuning view of the line array configurator has to be used.
-Click on the 3 button if the tuning view is not already on.
+Click on the tuning view is not already visible.

 To change the splay angles between boxes, move the mouse over the corresponding aiming line.
 A list with the available splay settings will be shown.
 Press the left mouse button and drag the mouse to the new setting in order to change the splay angle.